repotrial/python_nedrex/docs/tutorial.rst

 The node routes can optionally take two additional arguments to filter the output.
 The first, :code:`node_ids`, allows you to pass a list of NeDRex node IDs to filter the returned nodes.
+For more information about NeDRex node IDs, see :ref:`nedrex-id-explanation-label`.
 The second, :code:`attributes`, allows you to specify which attributes are retrieved for the returned nodes.
 An example of using these in the previous example to get the :code:`displayName` attribute for paracetamol is as follows::